UbiquityDotNET/Llvm.NET/Samples/CodeGenWithDebugInfo/codegeneration.md

 ## Creating the DICompileUnit
 LLVM Debug information is all scoped to a top level [DICompileUnit](xref:Ubiquity.NET.Llvm.DebugInfo.DICompileUnit).
-There is exactly one DICompileUnit for a BitcodeModule and all debug information metadata is ultimately a child of that unit.
+There is exactly one DICompileUnit for a Module and all debug information metadata is ultimately a child of that unit.
 The sample creates the compilation unit just after the module is created and the target specific information is added to it.
 In this sample there is a direct 1:1 correlation between the compile unit and the source file so it creates a [DIFile](xref:Ubiquity.NET.Llvm.DebugInfo.DIFile) for the source